-Fisheries scientists outside the management system - this includes fisheries scientists that are not full-time employees of Alaska Department of Fish and Game but have demonstrated expertise related to the fisheries management or stock assessment issues in question.
+Fisheries scientists outside the management system - this includes fisheries scientists that are not full-time employees of Fisheries and Oceans but have demonstrated expertise related to the fisheries management or stock assessment issues in question.
 These could include professional scientists employed in the private sector, universities or other non-governmental organizations.